The 2026 Guide

 the best city in Ireland for a hen

 Galway is hard to beat for a hen party.
-It packs world-class trad pubs, a buzzing Latin Quarter and a stack of group activities into a compact, walkable city — cocktail masterclasses, food tours, spa days and more.
+It packs world-class trad pubs, a buzzing Latin Quarter and a proper night out into a compact, walkable city — with your own private estate a short drive away for the daytime activities, the dinners and the beds.
 It is friendly, it is lively, and it knows how to host a group.

 Most Galway hens run as a Friday-to-Sunday weekend.
 You arrive Friday and settle in, Saturday is the big day — an activity in the afternoon and a night out after — and Sunday is for a slow breakfast and the journey home.
 Late spring through early autumn gives you the best weather, but with a private base the season barely matters.